 In April, the Monroe County medical examiner concluded that Daniel Prude died by homicide, as a result of asphyxiation from restraint, with “excited delirium” and PCP use as contributing factors.

 Prude’s death was kept quiet — until body-cam footage was released in September.

 The Times reports that, following Prude’s death, the Rochester police department released no comment; while Prude was in the hospital on life support, chief Singletary allegedly told the mayor that he had overdosed on PCP.
-The officers involved were subsequently cleared of any wrongdoing in an internal investigation, the results of which have not been made public.
-Indeed, Prude’s death did not make the news cycle until September 2, when his family shared body-cam footage of the arrest at a news conference.
+The officers involved were subsequently cleared of any wrongdoing in an internal investigation, and Prude’s death did not make the news cycle until September 2, when his family shared body-cam footage of the arrest at a news conference.

-The video, which is graphic and disturbing, shows Prude kneeling in the middle of a dark street, totally naked and shouting in the snow.
+The graphic, disturbing video shows Prude kneeling in the middle of a dark street, naked and shouting in the snow.
 He yells for an officer’s gun but complies with their orders before they put the hood on him; only then does he try to get up.
 That’s when the officers force him to the ground, holding his face to the asphalt as he pleads: “Trying to kill me!”
 About two minutes later, he stops moving.
 Per the Associated Press, that’s when one of the officers “notice[d] water coming out of Prude’s mouth,” and another observed, “He feels pretty cold.”

 The officers then alerted paramedics, who resuscitated Prude.
 According to the Times, one of the paramedics told the officers: “So, PCP can cause what we call ‘excited delirium.’
 I guarantee you that’s how he coded.
 It’s not you guys’ fault.
 You’ve got to keep yourselves safe.”